silvenon/generator-wbp/CONTRIBUTING.md

 I made it optional because there is a good chance you'll want something else, and removing it manually each time isn't trivial.

+### ES2015 Classes

+Currently using ES2015 classes with React doesn't really offer any advantages, only limitations -- we are unable to use mixins, we have to bind `this` to every custom method etc. That's why I'm using React's `#createClass` method instead.

 ## [Sass]

 I'm aware that other CSS pre-processors exist, but Sass has the strongest community and is blazing fast, now that [libsass] is a thing.